Stage works of Paul Goodman: Jonah

 The 1966 American Place Theatre production, in Hell's Kitchen, New York City, ran for 24 performances.
 It was directed by Lawrence Kornfeld, scored by Meyer Kupferman, with scenic design and choreography by Remy Charlip and lighting by Roger Morgan.
 The production reproduced much of the literal detail of the Book of Jonah.
 As a "musical experiment in the dramatic field", Kupferman's score played throughout the performance, either as a focal song or dance, or as background music.
-The performance's 30 cast members, which included Earle Hyman and Sorrell Booke, spoke in a Yiddish accent and Yiddishisms.
+The performance's 30 cast members, which included Earle Hyman and Sorrell Booke, spoke in a Yiddish accent and used Yiddishisms.
 Jonah is played as a stereotypical Jewish elder "philosopher-schlemiel", a pragmatic yet rebellious servant both defying God and ironically yielding to him.
 As one reviewer put it, Jonah has "the dilemma of the modern moralist who finds his message diluted by ready and uncritical acceptance and whose act of rebellion is rendered impotent by a public which embraces novelty in any form", making the rebel into a kind of clown.
-One critic would note autobiographical allusions between Goodman, the playwright and prominent social gadfly, and his character Jonah.
+One critic would note autobiographical allusions between Goodman (the playwright and prominent social gadfly) and his character Jonah.

 Critics responded negatively.
-Goodman's attempt to convert the Book of Jonah into a modern parable was incomplete, wrote the Congress Bi-Weekly.
-Reviewing for The New York Times, Stanley Kaufmann found the play inconsistent, with some charm and imagination that did not last throughout, and poorly executed satire.
-Wilfrid Sheed of Commonweal declared the first act "hopeless", having overused resignation humor of shrugs and mumbles.
-To The New Yorker Edith Oliver, the play was an "untheatrical ... slovenly bore" whose comedy and dramatization did not land.
-The worst part of the playwright's "self-indulgence and confused medley of styles and purposes", continued Congress Bi-Weekly, was how the prophet-hero lacked clarity of purpose and attempted to convey Goodman's oversimplistic maxim that comic outsiders are society's sole truth-speakers.
+The New Yorker's Edith Oliver described an "untheatrical ... slovenly bore" and Stanley Kauffmann of The New York Times considered the play inconsistent, showing short-lived charm and imagination.
+Critics noted issues issues with Goodman's dialogue, including unsuccessful comedy and dramatization, poorly executed satire, and overused resignation humor of shrugs and mumbles.
+Congress Bi-Weekly called Goodman's assortment of styles and purposes "self-indulgent" and "confused".
+Goodman's attempt to convert the Book of Jonah into a modern parable was incomplete, continued Congress Bi-Weekly, with the prophet-hero lacking clear purpose and forced to convey Goodman's oversimplistic maxim that comic outsiders are society's sole truth-speakers.
 Critics compared Jonah's approach with other modern takes on Old Testament themes, such as The Flowering Peach and The Green Pastures.